bytex-solutions/snamp/docs/gateways/snmp-gateway.md

 * `socketTimeout`
 * `restartTimeout`

-The adapter uses `public` community for all managed objects.
+The gateway uses `public` community for all managed objects.

 ### SNMPv3 setup without LDAP
 For SNMPv3 setup you need to use the following parameters: